Q: What are the distances of each leg of the race for Sprint, Olympic, and Half-Iron distances?

 A: Yes, additional fuel and food will be available post-race near the finish line.

-Olympic and Sprint distances will have water available at aid stations.
+Olympic and Sprint distances will have water and Gatorade available at the run aid stations.

 Q: How far apart are the run aid stations?